brege/ilma/README.md

   git: [ commits: 9 ][ latest: 2025-08-29:16:42 (64ebf25) docs: update README.md ]
   tip: ilma console (this display) | ilma --help
 ```
-This overview is useful for quickly evaluating the impact your source code might have in an LLM's context window.
+This overview is useful for quickly evaluating the impact your source code might have on an LLM's context window.

-Using `ilma` from your project root will automatically create a minimal snapshot of your project in the same parent directory as the project itself.
+Using **`ilma`** from your project root will automatically create a minimal snapshot of your project in the same parent directory as the project itself.
 An `.ilma.conf` in the source root allows finer control over replaceable assets to duplicate.

 ## Default Configuration

-By default, ilma uses minimal exclusions and tracks basic file types:
+By default, **`ilma`** uses minimal exclusions and tracks basic file types:

 ### Default Exclusions
 - `.git/` - Git repository data